shmerl/session-keys/readme.md

 Give your session a name and then assign mappings per mode.
 See a detailed example below.

-Usage of mode, rhs, lhs (and opts if any) is the same as described in `:help vim.keymap.set`.
+Usage of mode, rhs, lhs (and opts if any) is the same as described in `:help vim.keymap.set`, except that mode (key of the table) has to be a single value, not a list.

 See also `:help key-notation`.